Write simpler tests with Type Builders and AutoFixture

 AutoMoq

 AutoFixture has integrations with mocking libraries like Moq to create services with all its parameters replaced by fakes.
-To use this integrations, let’s install the NuGet package AutoFixture.AutoMoq
+To use these integrations, let’s install the NuGet package AutoFixture.AutoMoq

 .